TosbackCgusBridge-Bot/CGUs-versions/Syfy/Privacy Policy.md

 **Contact us** &dash.
 If you have any questions regarding privacy while using the Mobile App, or have questions about our practices, please contact us via email at privacy@nbcuni.com.

-Syfy Video Face Off - Next Episode - Gettin' Goosed Face Off - Next Episode - Gettin' Goosed
+Syfy Video Face Off - Next Episode - Subterranean Terror Face Off - Next Episode - Subterranean Terror

-Catch the next episode of Face Off, Tuesdays at 9/8c.
+Catch the next episode of Face Off, Tuesdays at 9/8c

-Face Off - Sneak Peek - Gettin' Goosed Face Off - Sneak Peek - Gettin' Goosed
+Winner Tells All: Episode 3 - Anthony Winner Tells All: Episode 3 - Anthony

-After a mini-challenge inspired by the demon in Insidious, the contestants must create a modern twist to a Mother Goose character.
-Plus: A double elimination!
+Season 4 winner J. Anthony Kosar critiques S5, Episode 3 &. answers your questions!

-The McKenzie Westmore Supercut The McKenzie Westmore Supercut
+Face Off - Sneak Peek - Subterranean Terror Face Off - Sneak Peek - Subterranean Terror

-Lets take a look back at what McKenzie Westmore does best.
+Catch a sneak peek of the next episode of Face Off!

-Heroes of Cosplay - Sneak Peek - MegaCon Heroes of Cosplay - Sneak Peek - MegaCon
+Queen of Cosplay - Yaya Han Queen of Cosplay - Yaya Han

-Catch a sneak peek of the next episode of Heroes of Cosplay!
+Yaya is both Queen and Ambassador of Cosplay.
+Watch Heroes of Cosplay Tuesdays at 10/9c

 *   FAQ
 *   Feedback